ChienChihYeh/vue-cornerstone-demo/README.md

 - Parsing metadata from DICOM images
 - Displaying web images
 - Providing metadata for web images (necessary for web image display)
-- Basic initialization and usage of Cornerstone3D tools
+- Basic initialization, toggle, and usage of Cornerstone3D tools
 - Listening for Cornerstone3D and Cornerstone3D tools events
 - Interacting with rendering engines, viewports, tool groups, and elements within the context of Cornerstone3D
 - Abstraction of tools, event handlers, and configuration to hooks and helper functions